 Appropriate to her age, Thomas could have been a Cubist, an American regionalist, a Social Realist, a geometric abstractionist, an Abstract Expressionist.
 Instead, as she is quoted, "In the twenties I was interested in sculpture . . . then representational art in the thirties, along with marionettes. . . .
 In the forties and fifties I taught, had clubs of children, and started my move into pure color formations.
 During the sixties I started my own personal style."
 Her earlier work is wonderful, but her distinctive voice is that of the 1960s and '70s.
 Like no other artist, she contains history, not of art only but of society, so that she ends with a statement that, as Ann Gibson has pointed out, is "both aesthetic and social," artistic and political.
 She confronts us with the person who has lived through that history, culminating in the exposition of her own marks, the artist's marks, as the writing of history.
 There is no other history, except that which is experienced by individuals.

-color, shape.
-The later paintings are not ephemeral, whether loosely played
+of change--in light, color, shape.
+The later paintings are not ephemeral, whether

-out, like Hydrangeas Spring Song, or tightly constructed, like Scarlet
+loosely played out, like Hydrangeas Spring Song, or tightly constructed, like

-than the earlier work.
-Thomas found her way into and through the maze,
+earlier work.
+Thomas found her way into and through the maze, across the great,

 Donald Goddard © 2001